lizmat/raku-all-modules/github/kuerbis/Term-TablePrint-p6/README.md

 libncurses
 ----------

 Requires `libncursesw` to be installed.
+If the list elements contain wide characters, it is required an approprirate ncurses library else wide character will break the output.

 Monospaced font
 ---------------